How malicious AI swarms can threaten democracy: The fusion of agentic AI and LLMs marks a new frontier in information warfare: Swarm Capabilities

-Fourth, continuous A/B testing refines messages at machine speed.
-In the near term, human operators will still steer agent swarms while letting the agents perform limited in-context adaptation.
-However, over time, the balance is likely to tilt toward self-optimizing swarms that harvest their own reward signals: real-time engagement data, structural cues from recommender systems, or even natural-language critiques~\cite{chen2024learning}.
-Even these systems cannot improve without such measurable feedback.
-Given sufficient signals, though, swarms can run millions of micro-A/B tests, propagate the winning variants at machine speed, and iterate far faster than human campaigners.
+Fourth, swarms may become increasingly self-optimizing, harvesting real-time engagement data, recommender cues, or user feedback in plain language.
+With sufficient signals, they may run millions of micro-A/B tests, propagate the winning variants at machine speed, and iterate far faster than humans.

-Finally, round-the-clock presence turns influence into a long-term, low-friction infrastructure.
-Unlike transient influence operations, agent swarms can persist for protracted durations, embedding themselves within communities over long timescales and gradually shifting discourse.
-This persistent presence amplifies the effectiveness of other mechanisms described above.
-In the realm of cognitive warfare, AI’s infinite, expendable machine time becomes a strategic weapon against the finite, emotionally taxing efforts of human engagement.
+Finally, an around-the-clock presence turns influence into a long-term, low-friction infrastructure.
+Unlike transient operations, agent swarms can persist, embedding themselves within communities over long timescales and gradually shifting discourse.
+This persistent influence can drive deeper cultural changes beyond norm shifts, subtly altering a community's language, symbols, and identity~\cite{brinkmann2023}.
+It amplifies other mechanisms described above.
+In cognitive warfare, AI's relentless operational endurance becomes a weapon against limited human efforts.